gamecip/em-fceux/README.md

 em-fceux implements NTSC emulation by modeling the composite YIQ signal output.
 The separation of luminance (Y) and chrominance (IQ/UV) is achieved with "1D comb filter" to reduce chroma fringing.
 The YIQ to RGB conversion is done in a shader.

-### LEGAL ###
+### LEGAL / OTHER ###

-FCEUX 2.2.2 and em-fceux are licensed under GNU GPL Version 2: https://www.gnu.org/licenses/gpl-2.0.txt
+FCEUX and em-fceux are licensed under GNU GPL Version 2: https://www.gnu.org/licenses/gpl-2.0.txt

-em-fceux is based on FCEUX 2.2.2 release: http://sourceforge.net/projects/fceultra/files/Source%20Code/2.2.2%20src/fceux-2.2.2.src.tar.gz/download
+em-fceux is based on the source code release of FCEUX 2.2.2: http://sourceforge.net/projects/fceultra/files/Source%20Code/2.2.2%20src/fceux-2.2.2.src.tar.gz/download